EvilMoonBerry/project/README.md

+## This project will not be updated.
+Updating the dependencies are the responsibility of the user

 ## Dating app clone using React, ExpressJS and MongoDB

 This is a dating site clone made were the user can register and log in.
 The user can create a profile and chat with other registered users.